Skip to content

 • You can think of this approach like defining a page template, this template will then automatically be applied to each page inside the collection.

-• Brekz Website relies on the URL key-value store to figure out if the page exist.
+• Brekz Website relies on the URL key-value store to figure out if the page exists.

 • If it exists, it will check if sections for this page exist.